4 Disappointing Things You Need to Know About iPad Mini 6

 Despite a few significant variations, it supports the same almost bezel-free appearance, Touch ID-enabled Power button, and other features that are a staple of the iPad Air.

 With an 8.3” LCD display and less than 0.66lbs(300g) of weight, the iPad Mini 6 takes the meaning of portability to a new level.
-You can hold this iPad in a single hand, and its slim appearance allows you to use it anywhere.
+You can hold this iPad in a single hand, and its slim appearance is handy if you want to take the iPad Mini 6 with you on the go.

 Stereo speakers are located at both top and bottom.
-This allows you to experience great quality audio, no matter if you’re attending a Zoom call or watching a movie on Netflix/Disney+.
-It must also be said that with its screen size and Apple Pencil compatibility.
+This allows you to experience great-quality audio, no matter if you’re attending a Zoom call or watching a movie on Netflix in bed.

-Another thing that I felt was most peculiar in an iPad Mini was the location of the TouchID.
-The TouchID interface of this iPad has its sensor located on the power button in the upper corner.
-The volume buttons are also located on the top of the iPad, which is quite peculiar itself, not to mention a bit trippy for new users.
+Another thing that’s worth mentioning is the location of the TouchID.
+Its sensor located on the power button in the upper corner.
+The volume buttons are also located on the top of the iPad, which is quite peculiar but a bit trippy for old users who are used to finding those buttons on the side of the iPad.

-I found out that the reason for this change in location for the volume buttons is because the side of this iPad is dedicated to securing the Apple Pencil Gen 2 that is used with this iPad.
-When you attach the Pencil to the iPad’s side, there isn’t any space left for the volume keys, which is why they have been bumped to their current location.
+I found out that the reason for this change in location for the volume buttons is that the right side of this iPad is dedicated to securing the Apple Pencil Gen 2.
+When you attach the Pencil to the iPad’s side, there isn’t any space left for the volume keys.

 iPad Mini 6 Ratings